Master of Arts in Public Policy (M.A.P.P.)

 Health Policy (offered by the School of Health Technology and Management)

 Concentration elective (with program approval)

-Internship in Public Policy or
+Internship in Public Policy (Internship Guidelines)

 The MAPP program is housed in one of the country's leading departments of political science, ranked among the top five in research and publications, with a faculty comprised of nationally recognized scholars and highly experienced public policy professionals.
 In addition, the program draws on faculty resources from other prestigious Stony Brook programs in health policy, business, economics and education.